-Subsequently, the requester appealed the Ministry's decision concerning the Highway 407 Concession and Ground Lease Agreement, and in turn, this office opened appeal PA-010055-1.
-407 ETR also appealed the Ministry's decision, and that appeal was incorporated into Appeal PA-000289-1.
+Subsequently, both the requester and 407 ETR appealed the Ministry's decision concerning the "Highway 407 Concession and Ground Lease Agreement".
+In turn, these appeals were incorporated into Appeals PA-000294-1 and PA-000303-1, respectively.
+None of the other affected parties appealed the Ministry's decision.

-This order will address the issues raised in both Appeals PA-000289-1 and PA-010055-1.
+This order will address the issues raised in both Appeals PA-000294-1 and PA-000303-1.